- 1875: Establishment of Mauquoy

 After various moves in Antwerp, the building in Grobbendonk was finally bought in 1972.
 Together with the three sons Michel, Chris and Jan, the company developed to become the most modern producer of medals in Belgium with a technologically advanced engraving workshop.

 In 1992 Alfred Jansen left Mauquoy-Tramaux and the three sons succeeded in continuing the further growth of the company.

 - 1996: Structural change

 In 1996 three new companies were set up, each with their own specific character: Mauquoy Medal Company, Mauquoy Engraving Company and Mauquoy Token Company.
 The name of Mauquoy-Tramaux changed to Mauquoy Trading Company.

 In 2000 Chris and Jan Jansen took over the reins at Mauquoy Token Company (tokens) and moved with it to Olen.
-The same time heralded the arrival of younger brother Peter Jansen at the company group.
-The company Monumunt Belgium, that Peter Jansen had run together with his father Alfred from Antwerp, also moved to Grobbendonk.
+The company Monumunt Belgium moves to Grobbendonk.
 Various take-overs since 2000 ensured the continuous growth of the Mauquoy Group.
 In 2000 Graveur Delmotte in Antwerp, an engraver with an enviable reputation in the sector, became part of Mauquoy Engraving Company.